Death in the Caucasus

 We were welcomed warmly into several houses of varying degrees of dilapidation, the only seemingly common thread being the unanimous reaction to this unlikely duo at the door.

-Tamaz's friends were hospitable and gracious, albeit visibly concerned by his erratic behaviour.
+Tamaz's friends were hospitable and gracious, albeit visibly concerned by his erratic behavior.

 It was dark and filthy, guarded by a gnashing dog chained to a terrifyingly flimsy wooden post.
 Inside, two 30-something men were lying on a pair of single beds covered in piles of clothes.
 The room was enveloped by piles of rubbish scattered like used chocolate wrappers.
-They were high and helplessly glued to a little flashing box in the corner - a TV that I hadn't seen in 25 years.
+They were high and helplessly glued to a little flashing box in the corner—a TV I hadn't seen in 25 years.

 Zombies, their mumbled questions exacerbated the energetic density of the bare, stained walls as they wasted away in a malaise of intoxicants and broken dreams.